Andrea Dandolo

-Andrea Dandolo (1306 – 7 September 1354) was elected the 54th doge of Venice in 1343, replacing Bartolomeo Gradenigo who died in late 1342.
+Andrea Dandolo (1306 – 7 September 1354) was the 54th doge of Venice from 1343 to 1354.
+He was elected to replace Bartolomeo Gradenigo who died in 1342.

 Early life

-Trained in historiography and law, Andrea Dandolo studied at the University of Padua, where he became a law professor until he was elected as doge.
+Trained in historiography and law, Dandolo studied at the University of Padua, where he became a law professor until he was elected as doge.
 He was descended from an old Venetian noble family, the Dandolo, that played an important role in Venetian politics from the 12th to 15th centuries, and produced four Venetian doges, of whom he was the last, numerous admirals and several other prominent citizens.

 Dandolo's rise to prominence in Venetian public life was precocious.
-In 1331, at the age of only 25, he was named procurator of St. Mark's Basilica.
+In 1331, at the age of only 25, he was named procurator of St Mark's Basilica.

 Doge

-He became doge in 1343 at the age of 37.

-Dandolo was known as a benefactor of the arts.
+Dandolo became doge in 1343 at the age of 37.
+He was known as a benefactor of the arts.
 To St Mark's Basilica he added the Chapel of San Isidoro, oversaw changes to the Pala d'Oro and expanded and beautified the Baptistery.

 He reformed the Venetian legal code, formally proclaiming a legal framework in 1346 that compiled all of the applicable laws in the Republic.
 He was a friend of Petrarch's, who wrote of Dandolo that he was "a just man, incorruptible, full of ardor and love for his country, erudite, eloquent, wise, affable and humane".